singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 **Throughput**

 When planning a sprint our main interest is to figure out how many backlog items to pull into the Sprint.
-Throughput of previous Sprints is the most useful in figuring this out.
+The throughput of previous Sprints is the most useful in figuring this out.
 An advanced technique would be to use Monte Carlo simulation using this throughput data in order to figure out confidence-levels for various amounts of items in the Sprint Backlog.

 **Feedback Loops**